Jakab-Mate/patch_model/README.md

 using Patches
 ```

-### Workflow
+### Usage

-For more detailed explanations about what each function does, please refer to the [workflow section of the home page](https://jakab-mate.github.io/MiCroSim.jl/dev/readme/#Workflow)

-Detailed instructions for using each function can be found in the [User Manual](https://jakab-mate.github.io/MiCroSim.jl/dev/).
+Detailed instructions for performing simulations can be found in the [User Manual](https://jakab-mate.github.io/MiCroSim.jl/dev/).

 ### Acknowledgements
+While I was the only person working on this code, the model that was implemented mostly consists of the ideas of other researchers.
+I would like to thank them sincerely for their contributions:

+- `Matti Ruuskanen` particularly, for proposing the idea of ephemeral resource patches in the gut.

+- `István Scheuring`, `Gergely Boza` and `Leo Lahti` for sharing their valuable knowledge about different factors affecting microbial community structure and metabolism in the gut, along with their ideas about how to represent them in the model.

 ### Funding